 Incredible AM sets new record; Delivers 600 3D Printed Patent Specific Implants

 Incredible AM, one of India’s leading medical 3D printing companies, announced the achievement of a new milestone: the delivery of 600+ 3D-printed Patent Specific Implants (PSIs).
+A first for Indian 3D printing industry and this certainly showed the wider acceptance and reliance of doctors on 3D printed implants.

 Mahesh Dhoka, Director of Incredible AM Pvt.
 Ltd., emphasized the importance of building a state-of-the-art 3D printing facility for Incredible that complied with Indian FDA regulations.
 This ISO certified facility, clubbed with world-class AM systems, domain experts and its visionary leader culminated in the company achieving the milestone.